yoan8306/CategoryNote/README.md

 # CategorizeNote it’s my first application.
 It’s for organize your notes.
 When you delete one category all notes associate will delete to.
+You can use branch master for download project.

 ## Technologies
 - Xcode 12.4